timbeechey/tangram/scenes/README.md

 # Building from source

 To build the source first install the [love2d](https://www.love2d.org/) game engine and the [boon](https://github.com/camchenry/boon) build tool.
-From within the source directory execute the command:
+To create a Windows executable, run the command from within the source directory:

 ```
 boon build . --target windows
 ```

-to create a Windows executable.
-Or:
+To create a Mac application use the `--target macos` option.

 ```
 boon build . --target macos
 ```

-to create a MacOS application.

 # Running the game